AndreM92/Stock-Market-Scrapers/README.md

 # Stock-Market-Scrapers
-These are my Python Web Scrapers for Stocks that I wanted to share
+These are my Python Web Scrapers for Stocks that I want to share with you

 ## MarketWatchScraper
 This is a basic Web Scraping program from the webpage https://www.marketwatch.com/